AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

 Finding this heisenbug triggered an investigation  to improve both Castle and ‘:ref:`Castle-TheSieve`’.
 Where our goals is not (just) to improve the sieve code, but all programs.
 And give the programmer options to prevent heisenbugs.

+.. include:: ./sieve-protocols-sidebar.irst

 SlowStart
 ---------

-Castle comes [#KipEi]_ with the parametric *base* protocol :ref:`SlowStart <doc-SlowStart>`, which is based on `TCP Slow start <https://en.wikipedia.org/wiki/TCP_congestion_control#Slow_start>`__ and contains a queue-model [#ModelOnly]_ to controll the speed off an event-connection.As the name suggests, initially the connections with be slow.
+Castle (now) comes [#KipEi]_ with the parametric *base* protocol :ref:`SlowStart <doc-SlowStart>`, which is based on `TCP Slow start <https://en.wikipedia.org/wiki/TCP_congestion_control#Slow_start>`__ and contains a queue-model [#ModelOnly]_ to controll the speed off an event-connection.
+As the name suggests, initially the connections with be slow.
 Roughly, the parameter set the maximal number of unhandled events on a connection.
 |BR|
 The (improved) version of :ref:`Castle-TheSieve` uses a SlowStart of **1**.
 And `Main` will remove (or increase) that limit after reconnecting.